Overview...this is one thing that we can do now to help preserve the memories and remember their sacrifice

-The graves of lost military personnel, including those who served with Bomber Command, are generally maintained by the Commonwealth War Graves Commission.
+The graves of deceased military personnel, including those who served with Bomber Command, are generally maintained by the Commonwealth War Graves Commission.
 Graves are also maintained and visited by family members, friends of family and other individuals that feel it is important to remember and maintain the graves of lost personnel.

 The report below provides a listing of the grave sites for the 389 air crew that were lost by 625 Squadron of which 83 air crew have no known grave and are commemorated at the Runnymede Memorial.
 For those air crew listed at the Runnymede Memorial, the grave care could just include some flowers and a card with the air crew member's information.

 The report below also contains a clickable link to the air crew member's record in Find-A-Grave (FAG).
 It is recommended that you download and install the FAG app (available for iOS and Android).
-When the FAG record is launched, there is often the GPS location of the grave as part of the record.
+When the FAG record is launched in the App, there is often the GPS location of the grave as part of the record.
 By clicking on the GPS location using your mobile device, the FAG app in conjunction with Google Maps will help you navigate to within a meter of the grave location.
-If you visit the grave and the GPS location has not been added to the record, please stand near the grave and tap the GPS button on the record to store the location as part of the FAG record.
+If you visit the grave and the GPS location has not been added to the record, please stand near the grave and tap the GPS button on the record to store the GPS location as part of the FAG record.

 The report also provides a "Grave Care Status" for each grave and the name of the individual who has taken on the role of providing grave care.